RPirruccio/resume-lm/README.md

 cp .env.example .env.local
 ```

-Required environment variables: Look in the `.env.example` file for the full list of required variables.
+Required environment variables: Copy `.env.example` to `.env.local` and fill in the values.
+   - **Supabase Keys**: Essential for database and authentication.
+   - **AI API Keys**: Required for AI features.
+You can add keys for services like OpenAI, Anthropic, etc. The application will allow selection based on configured keys.
+   - **Redis Configuration (Optional)**: Used for rate limiting.
+The application will function without these, but rate limiting will be disabled.
+   - See `.env.example` for all variables.

 4. Set up the database: